ArturVRSampaio/SteamSpyToDatabase/README.md

 - how to use:
-  - create your .env
+  - cp .env.example .env
   - docker compose up -d
-  - run download.py
+  - run the createTable.sql on your db
-  - run sendToDatabase.py
+  - bash run.sh
+  - wait until the end of the script
+  - now you should have a copy of the steamspy game details on your db